 "Ian was communicating via text with them and the last bit of information that we had was that he was just stepping out to go out for the evening.
-And we don't have any information other than that," the father said.
+And we don't have any information other than that," said Burnet's father.

-"It's very frustrating," said New Kent County Sheriff Farrar W. Howard, whose Virginia office is leading the investigation in conjunction with Virginia State Police and the New York City Police Department.
+"It's very frustrating," said New Kent County Sheriff Farrar W. Howard Jr., whose Virginia office is leading the investigation in conjunction with Virginia State Police and the New York City Police Department.
 "Nobody has seen him since the 30th."

-Burnet's father said that his son, who graduated as valedictorian from New Kent County High School and was on a full scholarship to study engineering, was looking forward to classes starting back on January 17.
+Mark Burnet said that Ian, who graduated as valedictorian from New Kent County High School and was on a full scholarship to study engineering, was looking forward to classes starting back at VCU on January 17.

-He said Burnet had lived on his own for years, was independent and would have no reason to simply run away.
+He said Ian had lived on his own for years, was independent and would have no reason to simply run away.

 Authorities retrieved Burnet's phone at the apartment where he was staying, but for Burnet to be without his phone is not uncommon, according to his father.

 "He didn't really like talking on the phone.
-He would send texts and surf the Web, but he didn't like to carry a lot of valuables on his person," the father said.
+He would send texts and surf the Web, but he didn't like to carry a lot of valuables on his person," Mark Burnet said.

-Authorities say Burnet did take his driver's license and credit cards with him the last time he left the Harlem apartment.
+Authorities say Burnett did take his driver's license and credit cards with him the last time he left the Harlem apartment.

-"Who knows what's going through a 22-year-old's head?" the father said."But he would not want us to worry.
-If he was out there, he would get in touch with us."
+"Who knows what's going through a 22-year-old's head?" said Burnet's father, "but he would not want us to worry; if he was out there, he would get in touch with us."

 Friends, family and supporters held a candlelight vigil in Virginia on Tuesday night for the missing Eagle Scout.
 Ian's ex-girlfriend, Meaghan King, attended.